Understanding account takeover and its impacts

 - Brand and reputation may suffer, as the business may find itself unfairly accused of a data breach, which could lead to negative publicity, fines, and further lost business.

 Protection against account takeover fraud typically sit outside of a fraud screening solution, so you'll need to consider what other tools and techniques can help.
 You'll find more support and advice in future blog posts in this series, where we'll look at:

 - What makes loyalty points a target for fraudsters who take over accounts.

 - Best-practice approaches to guarding against account takeover and loyalty fraud.

-In the meantime, you can find out more about how Cybersource can help you prevent account takeover fraud by visiting our website.
+In the meantime, you can find out more about how Cybersource can help you prevent account takeover fraud by visiting the Account Takeover Protection page.

 1"Psychology of Passwords Report," LastPass, May 2020